saidvandeklundert/notes/C/README.md

 Express small tasks as pure functions whenever possible.

-### memory
+### Memmory

 C is pass by value.
-You can (sort of) do pass by reference through the use of pointers.
+You can do pass by reference through the use of pointers.

 `malloc`: allocate some memory